LongxingTan/python-profeld/README.md

 **[Documentation](https://python-profeld.readthedocs.io)** | **[Tutorials](https://python-profeld.readthedocs.io/en/latest/tutorials.html)** | **[Release Notes](https://python-profeld.readthedocs.io/en/latest/CHANGELOG.html)** | **[中文](./README_CN.md)**

 **python-profeld** is a python library for survival analysis and predictive maintenance.
-It's named after and inspired by the reliability software we use in Daimler, but python-profeld is more powerful.
+It's named after and inspired by the reliability software I used in Daimler, but python-profeld is more powerful.

 ## Tutorial